sameedshoaibb/care-banking-platform/README.md

 **For detailed instructions:** See `platform/ansible/README.md`

 ### Step 4: Deploy the Banking App
-Finish the setup by completing the Prerequisites section above first:
-- Docker Hub account and credentials in Jenkins
-- GitHub webhook for Jenkins
-- ArgoCD linked to your Git repository and Kubernetes cluster
+Ensure all Prerequisites (One-time Setup) from the "Project Workflow" section are configured.

-Push code changes to GitHub and it automatically builds and deploys.
+Then push code changes to GitHub and it will automatically build and deploy via the CI/CD pipeline.

 **For detailed instructions:** See `care-banking-app/README.md`